 The following graph shows real Personal Consumption Expenditures (PCE) through July 2017 (2009 dollars).
 Note that the y-axis doesn't start at zero to better show the change.

 The dashed red lines are the quarterly levels for real PCE.

-Both the increase in personal income and the increase in PCE was at consensus expectations.
+The increase in personal income was at expectations, and the increase in PCE was slightly below expectations.